 Chinese Clinical Qigong and Reiki Energy Healing for the Mind, Body, and Spirit

-Qigong (pronounced CHEE-GONG) is a Chinese word that means “cultivation of energy,” and Clinical QiGong is the practice of manipulating the underlying energy within the patient’s body in order to provide physical, mental/emotional, and spiritual healing.
+Qigong (pronounced CHEE-GONG) is a Chinese word that means “cultivation of energy;” and Clinical Qigong is the practice of manipulating the underlying energy within the patient’s body in order to provide physical, mental/emotional, and spiritual healing.
 Clinical Qigong is a therapy used in hospitals in China that includes both hands-on and hands-off techniques and work within the philosophical and theoretical framework of Acupuncture, but without the use of needles.
 The goal of Clinical Qigong is Taoist Neuro-Energetic Therapy, a gentle but powerful healing technique that utilizes the energy of the nerve ganglia of the spine to achieve physical/emotional homeostasis in the mind, body, and spirit.

 Very similar to an acupuncture treatment, the patient lays down on the table either face up or face down, depending on the condition being treated.
 When settled on the table, the patient is then led to a very relaxed state with a guided meditation, utilizing the breath and various visualizations.
 The treatment is done with either the hands gently on the patient in various areas from head to toe, or completely off the body.
 Patients normally feel very subtle tingling sensations all throughout the body, and sometimes see a lively swirl of colors with their eyes closed.
 Some clients experience none of either.
 But the end result is usually a feeling of relaxation and inner peace.

 Conditions treated with Chinese Clinical Qigong: